-Preservation Buffalo Niagara is proud to announce a new tour program, Preservation Passport, which will allow you to discover all of the region’s National Register Historic Districts in all of their varied and distinctive importance.
-In addition to the Preservation Passport booklet itself, which will give you a comprehensive listing of all of Western New York’s National Register Historic Districts, each year we will spotlight individual districts through an in-depth Travelogue of each, detailing the district’s history and allowing you to take a self-guided tour of its highlights.
+Preservation Buffalo Niagara’s tour program, Preservation Passport, allows tourgoers to discover the region’s National Register Historic Districts in all of their varied and distinctive importance.
+Each year PBN spotlights individual districts through an in-depth travelogue of each, detailing the district’s history and allowing readers to take a self-guided tour of its highlights.
 From Niagara Falls to Jamestown, join us, subscribe, receive-in-house crafted travelogues, and take yourself out to explore Western New York’s historic legacy one historic district at a time.

-Preservation Buffalo Niagara will be offering a variety of ways for you to enjoy your experience.
-You will be able to purchase a Preservation Passport Book listing all of WNY’s National Register historic districts and each Travelogue separately, or you can invest in your historic district journey by purchasing the Preservation Passport 2021 Starter Kit which includes a PBN tote, a subscription to receive all five Travelogues, the Preservation Passport book, and passport stickers to record each tour taken.
+Preservation Buffalo Niagara offers several ways to commemorate the experience.
+Tourgoers can purchase a Preservation Passport Book which lists all current National Register districts in WNY, each of the self-guided tour travelogues separately, or can invest in a historic district journey by ordering the Preservation Passport Starter Kit which includes a PBN tote, a subscription to receive all four self-guided tour travelogues, a passport book, and passport stickers to record each tour taken.

 Each self-guided tour can be purchased for $20 (PBN Members)/$25 (General Public) and subscriptions to receive all four self-guided tours can be purchased for $65 (PBN Members)/$75 (General Public).
 Additionally, passport books can be purchased for $25 (PBN Members)/$30 (General Public) or tourgoers can go all in by purchasing a Preservation Passport 2022 Starter Kit for $75 (PBN members)/$85 (General Public).